Dannark/BWO/README.md

 * Added Collision in the mountain
 * Ambient Music and footstep walk

+- 28/06
+* Player movment changed - now you need to be taping on screen to move him.
+* Player Sprite changed
+* Hit tree player animation

 Next updates:
 * [ ] Optimze render and map Generator
 * [x] Fix player animation Position